lukitaa/ferreteria-jsf/README.md

-ferreteria-jsp
+ferreteria-jsf
 ==============

-Once again a ferreteria, but this time made with JSP
+Once again a ferreteria, but this time made with JSF

 #Requisitos